About the Journal

 b) Reveal actual and potential strengths of the submitted manuscript and the reasons why the manuscript was not completely rejected;

-c) Identify the major problems with the current version of the manuscript and justify why you see them as the problems and why they are major.
-If you refer to referees' comments please justify their importance from your point of view (that may be different from the referees);
+c) Identify the major problems with the current version of the manuscript and justify why you see them as problems and why they are major.
+If you refer to referees' comments, please justify their importance from your point of view (that may be different from the referees);

 d) Ask questions to the author(s) for clarification as needed;